Team NZ beats Luna Rossa 7-3 to retain the America’s Cup

 Disadvantaged at the start by starboard entry, it sailed flawlessly in the pre-start to win the right side of the course which was favored early as the wind tipped 15 degrees to the right.

-After twice crossing in front of Luna Rossa, the Kiwis headed to the left, noting pressure on that side at the top of the course, and rounding the first mark 7 seconds ahead.
+After twice crossing in front of Luna Rossa, the Kiwis headed to the left and rounded the first mark 7 seconds ahead.
 Team New Zealand headed back to the left at the top of the first run but the race closed up in lighter wind at the bottom of the course.

 Halfway through the six-leg race New Zealand was 27 seconds ahead.
 Rounding the last mark it led by 49 seconds and, with no sign of tension on the New Zealand boat, the race was all but over.